Montgomery County Murder Defense Lawyers

 To defend against charges of murder or manslaughter requires a team of aggressive investigators and lawyers.
 At Rubin, Glickman, Steinberg & Gifford, we’re dedicated to keeping you informed and fighting for your legal rights throughout the entirety of your case.
 You can be assured of respectful treatment at the law firm.
 We don’t judge our clients but instead listen carefully as we prepare to advocate on your behalf in state or federal courts.

-Our lawyers are former prosecutors and accomplished courtroom litigators.
+Our homicide lawyers in Montgomery County are former prosecutors and accomplished courtroom litigators.
 We’re confident in our ability to help our clients obtain the most favorable possible outcomes given the specific facts and circumstances.
 Contact us as soon as possible after your arrest.

 Schedule a Free Consultation with an Experienced Montgomery County Murder Attorney Today

 For more than 65 years, the attorneys at Rubin, Glickman, Steinberg & Gifford P.C. have been serving the legal needs of clients in Montgomery County, and Bucks County, and throughout the surrounding areas.
 We’ve earned the trust and respect of clients facing a wide range of legal problems, and our attorneys are dedicated to protecting your legal rights.

 If you’ve been arrested or charged with murder, speak with an expert criminal defense lawyer well-versed in possible defense strategies that may pertain to your case.
 A successful defense strategy in a murder or manslaughter case will differ greatly depending on the facts.